marczz/mzlinux_pages/media/media_players.md

     be controlled from android phone, and many [features](http://www.clementine-player.org/about), playing
     main formats included opus, and can read all playlists including
-    {{< iref "tag_management#cuesheet" "Cue Sheets" >}} but has no bookmark nor access to chapters.
-With one ogg file loaded it uses 85M resident / 60M shared.
+    {{< iref "tag_management#cuesheet" "Cue Sheets" >}} it has no chapter support and no bookmarking.

+    With one ogg file loaded clementine 1.4.0 (2024) uses 182M resident / 146M shared.

     {{< iref "#strawberry" "Strawberry" >}} is a fork of clementine written in C++, QT5 or QT6.